GluuFederation/gluu-docker/README.md

 [Single Host](./examples/single-host/)

 - Please note that `docker-compose up` on this `docker-compose.yaml` does not work due to the nature of docker-compose and how it doesn't wait for containers to truly "finish" starting/exiting.
+There are required steps necessary.

 Swarm - In Progress